dgwozdz/HN_SO_analysis/README.md

 points for some questions) was so high that the cumulative number of points for those technologies dropped (even by a half from its maximum).

-To sum up: does popularity of technology on Stack Overflow (SO) influence popularity of post about this technology on Hacker News (HN)? **There seems to be a relationship between those two portals but I could not determine that popularity on Stack Overflow causes popularity on Hacker News.**
+To sum up: does popularity of technology on Stack Overflow (SO) influence popularity of post about this technology on Hacker News (HN)?
+**There seems to be a relationship between those two portals but I could not determine that popularity on Stack Overflow causes popularity on Hacker News.**

 ## 6\.
 Further research <a href="#" name="further"></a>

 Further research in this topic may include:

-1)  Investingating other technologies (e.g. if tensorflow was checked, e.g. keras and pytorch could be included.
+1)  Investingating other technologies (e.g. if tensorflow was checked, e.g. keras and pytorch could be included).
 2)  Using other, named or unnamed above variables (e.g. number of times questions were flagged as favourites in a certain life spans).
 3)  Using other statistical methods.